Hundemeier/sacn/README.md

 via `sender[<universe>].<attribute>`.
 To deactivate an output use `deactivate_output(<universe>)`.
 The output is terminated like the [E1.31][e1.31] describes it on page 14.

+If you want to flush manually and the sender thread should not send out automatic, use the `sACNsender.manual_flush` option.
+This is useful when you want to use a fixture that is using more than one universe and all the data on multiple universes should send out at the same time.

 Tip: you can get the activated outputs with `get_active_outputs()` and you can move an output with all its settings from one universe to another with `move_universe(<from>, <to>)`.